The Great British Bake Off: Favouritism

-During the fourth series allegations arose regarding Paul Hollywood's favouritism toward Ruby Tandoh, resulting in personal attacks against Tandoh including by the chef Raymond Blanc who derided her for being thin and at times crying, which he called "female tears".
+During the fourth series, allegations arose regarding Paul Hollywood's favouritism toward Ruby Tandoh, resulting in personal attacks against Tandoh including by the chef Raymond Blanc who derided her for being thin and at times crying, which he called "female tears".
 Tandoh subsequently defended herself with an article in The Guardian and reflected on the anger and misogyny in online commentary about the show.
 Both Hollywood and Tandoh denied the accusation.

 Late in the ninth series, allegations of judges' favouritism toward Rahul Mandal arose among a small group of fans loyal to Kim-Joy, after judges gave Mandal compensatory time to complete his task.
 A shattered glass jug forced Mandal to stop and rendered his bake in progress unsafe.
 The producers awarded Mandal the time (15 minutes) he lost while his station was cleaned, after which he started his bake again from the beginning.

 Baked Alaska controversy ("The Bincident")

 In the fourth episode of the fifth series, there was controversy around the elimination of contestant Iain Watters.
-During the final showstopper round contestants were tasked with producing a Baked Alaska.
-Iain's ice cream was shown as having not set and in a show of frustration he threw his bake in the bin.
+During the final showstopper round contestants were tasked with producing a Baked Alaska, Iain's ice cream was shown as having not set, and in a show of frustration, threw his bake in the bin.
 The editing of the show suggested that another contestant, Diana Beard, had caused the failure by removing the ice cream from a freezer, and the perceived "sabotage" resulted in an uproar on social media networks.
 However, unseen footage broadcast in the accompanying programme An Extra Slice shows Luis holding the large floor freezer that contained Iain's ice cream open as he piped the sides of his own baked Alaska, while Mel warns him to pipe quickly and close the freezer.
 Later in the episode, when Iain removes his ice cream to begin the next step of his dish, it is still quite soft, indicating it went into the freezer he shared with Diana without being completely frozen.
 Various members of the cast posted comments in support of Diana and a BBC spokesman later issued a statement that "Diana removing Iain's ice cream from the freezer for less than a minute was in no way responsible for Iain's departure."

 More than 800 complaints were lodged with the BBC over the incident and some also complained to the communication watchdog Ofcom.